Brisppy/twitch-archiver/README.md

 - [ ] Allow archiving of subscriber-only VODs (need an account with a subscription for development + testing).
 - [ ] Improve VOD download speed using separate download and file move workers (may need someone to test with >1Gbit connection).
 - [ ] Release python package.
+- [x] Implement video archiving for streams without VODs.
-- [ ] Allow archiving of livestreams without VODs.
+- [ ] Implement chat archiving for streams without VODs.
+- [ ] Track and store games played during streams.

 ### Why?
 To put it simply - **I don't like when data is deleted**.